Email Virus - Complete Guide to Email Viruses & Best Practices

 Email viruses are incredibly prevalent and can compromise sensitive information, destroy data, harm hardware, and waste time, resources, and energy.
 Three hundred thousand new pieces of malware are created daily, including viruses, adware, Trojans, keyloggers, etc., to steal data.

 Watch: Best Practices to Avoid Email Virus Infections

 What are Email Viruses and How Do They Work?

 Email viruses, which constitute the majority of computer viruses, consist of malicious code that is distributed in email messages, and can be activated when a user clicks on a link in an email message, downloads an email attachment, or interacts in some other way with the body of an infected email.

-Virus emails are usually programmed to be sent to everyone in the victim's address book once his or her computer has been infected, and tend to proliferate very quickly as a result.
-There are three primary ways an email virus can infect a victim's email and computer; phishing email, included in an attachment or embedded within the email body.
+Virus emails are usually programmed to be sent to everyone in the victim's address book once their computer has been infected and tend to increase quickly.
+There are three primary ways an email virus can infect a victim's email and computer; phishing email, included in an attachment, or embedded within the email body.

 Email viruses often look like executable files with extensions such as the following: